frc1675/brownbook/electrical/reference/led.md

 ### Robot Signal Light (RSL)

-The RSL state matches the STATUS LED on the RoboRIO when operating normally.
+The RSL state matches the RSL LED on the RoboRIO when operating normally.

 * Solid Orange: Robot on, disabled
 * Blinking Orange: Robot on, enabled